Home » Recipes » Snacks » No-Bake Gingerbread Energy Balls

 No-Bake Gingerbread Energy Balls

 These easy gingerbread energy balls are the perfect holiday treat.
-They're healthy, sweet and don't require any baking.
+They're sweet and don't require any baking.
 It's like a gingerbread cookie only more convenient!

 author: Alyssa